I have recently read several discussions among artists about using supports other than paper, so here are my experiences with the above.

 Developed by UK artist Tim Fisher it is a sanded pastel paper.

-Supplied by Tim Fisher in the UK, International customers are welcome.
+Tim Fisher in the UK, International customers are welcome.

 I probably enjoyed working on this surface the best, it almost 'grabbed' the colour, was easy to blend and burnish yet retained sharp edges where I wanted them.

-You can read an in depth review of the paper here by super talented artist Nicole Caulfield.
+here by super talented artist Nicole Caulfield.
 Nicole also uses Pastelbord for her work, her portraits are stunning, especially the one she did of my son., 'Rob'

 Links